cgonc/BLOG/blogv1/_posts/plnotes/2015-01-17-case-expressions.markdown

 {% endhighlight %}

 <p align="justify">
 The hd implementation use some kind of pattern matching.
-When the variable bind this pattern , the underlying language implementation (I guess) can extract the data out of it.
+When the variable bind to this pattern , the underlying language implementation (I guess) can extract the data out of it.
+<br><br>
 Pattern matching is something that is implemented on the underlying programming language.
 Case expressions is an implementation of pattern matching.
 With case expressions we can check the variant and if its pattern matches with the following case expression we can extract the data out of it.
-Case expressions are one of the powerful tools for the language user since :
+Case expressions are powerful since :
 </p>

 1. The language user can never mess up and try to extract something from the wrong variant.